lgblgblgb/xep128/README.md

 undocumented features).

 For normal Z80, one can select the good old NMOS, or the CMOS emulation.
 You can issue command :XEP CPU to query CPU emulation status.
 You can also use this to set the CPU type, with another word after CPU, it can be Z80 (NMOS Z80), Z80C (CMOS Z80) and Z180 (it is always CMOS).
+EXOS command :XEP CPU can also be used with a number as an argument, it sets the CPU clock, for example (NOTE: this feature has bugs currently!):

+ :XEP CPU 7.12

-RAM size can be queried with :XEP RAM command, also, you can use this construct to set RAM size up with :XEP RAM 128 (it will set 128Kbyte of RAM).
+RAM size can be queried with :XEP RAM command, also, you can use this construct to set RAM size up with :XEP RAM 128 (it will set 128 Kbytes of RAM).
 This also causes the emulated EP to reboot.

 # Known problems